ananyay/Pedal_through_Austin/README.md

 2. What are the high demand hubs and times that Austin B-Cycle needs to meet?

 3. What have been the different categorical membership types and what is the utilization of the service by type of membership?

 4. Is there a correlation between annual events and rides?

-5. How long is a trip on an average and where do the trips usually start from?
+5. How long is a trip on an average?

+6. Unique and Temporary Situations that affects the bike rides?

 ### Actions and Tasks: